-With financial support from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry of the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), adelphi analyses the ongoing debate and existing activities on climate adaptation finance, translates findings into policy recommendation, and develops action-oriented knowledge products and innovative capacity building and training formats.
-In doing so, adelphi collaborates with the Climate Policy Initiative (CPI), which based on the latest research prepares a high-level study focused on adaptation finance.
+With financial support from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU), adelphi analysed the ongoing debate and existing activities on climate adaptation finance, translated findings into policy recommendations, and developed action-oriented knowledge products.
+In doing so, adelphi collaborated with the Climate Policy Initiative (CPI), which based on the latest research prepared a high-level study focused on adaptation finance.